maximebrmd/maximebrmd/README.md

 # Hello there :sunny:

 I'm Maxime Bourmaud 👨‍💻.
-A Software Engineer at [Skeepers](https://skeepers.io/) based in Nantes, France.
-I love working with GraphQL, Node.js
-I am also familiar with a variety of other programming languages and tools & enjoy learning new technologies.
+A Software Engineer based in Nantes, France.
+I love working with GraphQL, Node.js I am also familiar with a variety of other programming languages and tools & enjoy learning new technologies.

 ## Stats :chart_with_upwards_trend: